AshridgeTechnologies/elemento/stories/Backlog.md

 ----
 - Show me for Properties panel in Tutorial not working
 - Menu button show me shows all buttons
-- r is not a function err when editing Text in prod version - suspect useEffect returning a promise
 - Typing in tutorial Show Me is duplicating each character
 - Form can contain things that cannot be reset like Calculation, Button
 - Calculation: cannot refer directly to properties of value in expressions, so this doesn't work: